mattvenezia/arxiv-rss-feed-puller/README.md

 # arxiv-rss-feed-puller

+## ABOUT
-## This script pulls recent Computer science -> cryptography / computer security papers from arXiv
+This script pulls recent Computer Science papers from arXiv in the cryptography / computer security category

+## DETAILS
+The program stages the titles then prompts a user for a title number to show show the abstract and link